Synergetic Parent Portal

 In determining whether students are entitled to attend a reward day the following will be taken into account:

-- Outstanding school fees – A student’s school fees need to be no more than 1 month in arrears to eligible to attend reward days
+Outstanding school fees – A student’s school fees need to be no more than 1 month in arrears to be eligible to attend reward days

-- School Contract – if a student has been placed on a school contract they are deemed ineligible to attend reward days.
-Exceptions on a case-by-case basis may be considered by the AP but this is not negotiable.
+School Contract – if a student has been placed on a school contract they are deemed ineligible to attend reward days.
+Exceptions on a case-by-case basis may be considered by the Assistant Principal but this is not negotiable.

-If parents/carers have questions regarding the positive behaviour system please do not hesitate to contact the school office.
+If parents/carers have questions regarding the positive behaviour system we welcome feedback and questions so please contact the Assistant Principal.

 Duke of Edinburgh International Award

-ETASC will be providing students in Year 8, 9 and 10 the opportunity to participate in the Duke of Edinburgh International Award again in 2019.
-The Duke of Ed is a non-competitive self-development program available to all young people which encourages them to set and achieve goals at a level appropriate to their needs and aspirations.
+ETASC will be providing students in Year 8, 9 and 10 the opportunity to participate in the Duke of Edinburgh International Award in 2020.
+The Duke of Edinburgh is a non-competitive self-development program available to all young people which encourages them to set and achieve goals at a level appropriate to their needs and aspirations.

 There are four sections to develop; skills, service, physical recreation and adventurous journey.
 Throughout participation in this award students develop skills in decision-making, teamwork, organisation, communication, perseverance, self-confidence, leadership, resilience and citizenship.
 These are highly sought after employability skills and great for the holistic development of young people.